rikhuijzer/site/README.md

 # site

-Source code for my website at <https://huijzer.xyz>.
+Source for my website at <https://huijzer.xyz>.